min2ha/ukwa-site/content/target/69491/index.en.md

   "subject": "Religion/Theology"
 }

-# Parish of Saint Francis Xavier & The National Shrine of Our Lady of Lourdes

 Site of a Scottish Roman Catholic parish church located in Carfin, Lanarkshire incorporating the national shrine to Our Lady of Lourdes.